 Survivors of sexual abuse.

-I work in my busy private practice in Central London, Mayfair (W1).
+I work in my busy private practice in Central London, Mayfair (W1) and online.

 I have a holistic and humanistic approach to therapy, which means that I do not only treat the problem.
 I take into account the whole person and their relationships because I believe that sexual problems have an impact on relationships and vice versa.